ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d.
+.
 Let these be boiled
 together until the dirt from the sugar
 arises to the top and is skimmed off.
 Then throw it into a tub to cool, and